 “They made the wound which saved me.”
 Akayama covered her heart.
 “I knew Bunjiro couldn’t be kept in a stretcher for long.”

 “Tentacles wrapped around them, but Princess Lucia fired her Super Heart Beam and shredded their bonds.
 She also disintegrated a sizable portion of this planet.”

 “She did?
 Oh, Princess!”
 The professor beamed with pride.
 “No one’s ever fired the Super Heart Beam twice in one day!”

 “Team Zephyr rescued my left half.
-The last frames that I have show them accelerating above light-speed with tentacles in slow pursuit.”
+The last frames show them accelerating above light-speed with tentacles in slow pursuit.”

 “They escaped with my confession.”
 Enormous weight lifted from her shoulders.
 “Everyone knows what happened, and knows the Hurricane’s weakness to short-range communication.
 Earth is surely safe with Bunjiro, Charlie, Daisuke, and Princess Lucia.
 I would trust no one else.”

 “I’m glad you’re in good spirits, but my engines are offline.
 I doubt we can escape in this condition.”

 “Don’t worry.
 I’ve got a plan,” she whispered.
 “I told the planet I’m repairing you to use your circuits as a timeshare for its pilots’ consciousnesses.
 Really we’re going to immobilize the planet by transferring the whole thing into your memory-banks all at once.
 I’m sure your spinal-input-port can handle the load.
 Then we’ll escape to the moon without interference, and take our time separating the Hurricane’s pilots.”